WhatYouHaventSeen/Community-Rules/README.md

 alive 24/7 and the channel exists to improve transportation safety by providing a transparent and accessible disclosure of the facts relating to incidents and accidents.
 I think I do a pretty good job.

-So, the channel.
 Think of a YouTube channel as a house, and think of my channel as a house that belongs to me.
 (If that doesn't sit well with you, you need to keep reading.)

 Like with all houses, if you can't or won't follow the house rules, you will not be allowed in the house.

-In my house I do not allow assholery.
-That's the house rule.
+In my house I do not allow assholes.
+That's my house rule.
 Don't be an asshole.
-The standard for assholery is of course subjective and I have instructed the mod team to err on the side of liberal approvals, but if you are unpleasant to be around, I don't want you on my channel and you are going to get banned.
+The standard for assholery is of course subjective and I have instructed the mod team to err on the side of liberal approvals, but if you are unpleasant to be around I don't want you anywhere near my channel and if you don't conform to the standard of "not being unpleasant" you are going to get banned.
 Forever.<sup>1</sup>

 ## WTF?

 I'm going to be very direct here, because I don't want there to be any confusion about this.

 If you missed the fireworks, you are probably really confused and wondering what led to all this.
-The answer is: people acting as though they had the authority to dictate aspects of my channel and its content.
+The answer is "people talking to me as though they had the authority to dictate aspects of my channel and its content."

 Get this straight:

 I enjoy bringing you the content on my channel, but you get it for free and I spend thousands of dollars and countless hours annually bringing it to you.
 You pay me NOTHING for it and YouTube pays me NOTHING for it.
-I tried asking for your support - even offering exclusive access to material in exchange for it - and out of a literal one-million-plus people who read and saw my request, twenty-three people came through, and they did so despite my clear statement that "supporters have no greater privilege to dictate any aspect of my content than others." *Every one of those people is awesome for being willing to financially support my work, and the overwhelming majority of the rest of you are just as awesome for appreciating and enjoying my content all the same.* I know that I am giving it to you for free and you are not any less of a good human being for accepting what I am giving you for free.
+I even tried asking for your support - hell, I offered exclusive access to material in exchange for it! - and out of a literal one-million-plus people who read and saw my request twenty-three people came through.
+All of them did so despite my clear statement that "supporters have no greater privilege to dictate any aspect of my content than others."

+Every one of those people is awesome for being willing to financially support my work, and the overwhelming majority of the rest of you are just as awesome for appreciating and enjoying my content all the same. *I know that I am giving it to you for free and you are not any less of a good human being for accepting and enjoying what I am giving you.*

 But some of you are different.
 And I know that you exist, because you made that very clear.
-Some of you don't understand that you are not entitled to tell me how to give you free content.
-That you are not entitled to tell me how I spend my time.
+Some of you don't understand that you are not entitled to tell me how to give you free content and how I should spend my time.

-You can make requests; hell, you can make even strongly worded requests.
-Believe me, I can take a lot.
-But the minute you start to tell me what to do you cross a bright line.
+**Pay attention: You can make requests; hell, you can even make strongly worded requests.
+Believe me, I can handle it.
+But the instnant you start to *tell me what to do* you cross my personal DO NOT CROSS line.
 And I will not tolerate it.
-To the point that I am literally paying people to keep you away.
+To the point that I am literally paying people to keep you away and I am happy doing so.
+I am an adult and I know my boundaries well.
+You will not fuck with them without consequence.**

-If things were any different, if I was being paid or given *anything* in exchange for providing you with content, an argument could possibly be made that you were entitled to something.<sup>2</sup> But it's NOT different, and if you think that you are entitled to *anything* from me, you are delusional.
-If hearing that is doesn't sit well with you, you are one of the people I don't want anything to do with.
-And you are not going to convince me otherwise.
+If things were any different, if I was being paid or given *anything* in exchange for providing you with content, an argument could possibly be made that you were entitled to something.<sup>2</sup> But things are not different, and if you think that \
+you are entitled to *anything* from me, you are delusional.
+If hearing that is doesn't sit well with you, you may be one of the people I don't want anything to do with.
+And that's okay, but you can't hang at my metaphorical house and you are not going to convince me otherwise.

 On the other hand, if what I wrote above makes sense to you, then - from the bottom of my heart - I thank you for being a normal, decent human being, and I apologize for having to institute draconian measures to keep entitled assholes at bay.

 Now how about we get back to work?